Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Summary

-\red{Using calculated beam patterns, we have obtained the theoretical distributions of neutrino pulsars over the amplification factors (\ref{eq:a_nu}) that show the ratio of apparent (\ref{eq:L_ave}) and actual luminosity in neutrinos} (see Fig.\,\ref{pic:sc_NS_nu_dist_real} and \ref{pic:sc_fL_neutrino_E_QS}).
+{Using calculated beam patterns, we have obtained the theoretical distributions of neutrino pulsars over the amplification factors (\ref{eq:a_nu}) that show the ratio of apparent (\ref{eq:L_ave}) and actual luminosity in neutrinos} (see Fig.\,\ref{pic:sc_NS_nu_dist_real} and \ref{pic:sc_fL_neutrino_E_QS}).
 These distributions reveal limited ranges of amplification factors.
 The majority of neutrino pulsars are expected to fall within the interval $a_\nu\in(0.5,10)$.
-For the considered equations of state, only approximately $\sim 0.2\%$ ($\sim 0.02\%$) of neutrino pulsars exhibit an amplification factor $a_\nu>10$ at a neutron star mass of $1.4M_\odot$ ($2M_\odot$).
-Thus, the expected neutrino flux from known pulsating ULXs and bright Be X-ray transients remain to be below the isotropic neutrino background even in the case of flux amplification due to neutrino gravitational bending (see previous estimations that neglect gravitational bending in \citealt{2023MNRAS.522.3405A}).
+For the considered equations of state, only approximately $\sim 0.1\%$ ($\sim 0.05\%$) of neutrino pulsars exhibit an amplification factor $a_\nu>10$ at a neutron star mass of $1.4M_\odot$ ($2M_\odot$).
+Thus, the expected neutrino flux from known pulsating ULXs and bright Be X-ray transients most likely remain to be below the isotropic neutrino background even in the case of flux amplification due to neutrino gravitational bending (see previous estimations that neglect gravitational bending in \citealt{2023MNRAS.522.3405A}).

-\red{ In the case of strange stars, where the core of a star is composed of quark matter, high energy neutrinos can be subject to absorption.
-As a result, neutrino beam pattern becomes energy dependent (see Fig.\,\ref{pic:sc_NS_nu_flux_real_QS}), which affects the expected distribution of objects powered by accretion onto strange start over the amplification factor (see Fig.\,\ref{pic:sc_fL_neutrino_E_QS}). }
+In the case of strange stars, where the core of a star is composed of quark matter, high energy neutrinos can be subject to absorption.
+As a result, neutrino beam pattern becomes energy dependent (see Fig.\,\ref{pic:sc_NS_nu_flux_real_QS}), which affects the expected distribution of objects powered by accretion onto strange start over the amplification factor (see Fig.\,\ref{pic:sc_fL_neutrino_E_QS}).
+Note that presence of quark matter inside a star can cause some additional heating of the stellar interiors by the source of neutrino emission of the surface due to the neutrino absorption in such matter.